yacinehmito/express-inspector/README.md

 ### Using the lower-level API

-You can build your own `inspect` function with `tree`, `format.compact` and/or `format.json`.
+You can build your own `inspect` function with `tree` and `format`.

-The function `tree` will build a report tree from an express app or router, whereas `format.compact` and `format.json` would take such a tree and turn it into a string.
+The function `tree` will build a report tree from an express app or router, whereas `format` is an object whose methods can turn such a tree into a string ready to be logged.

 ## Contributing